pulumi/terraform-provider-aws/website/docs/r/launch_configuration.html.markdown

 identified by the `virtual_name` in the format `"ephemeral{0..N}"`.

 ~> **NOTE:** Changes to `*_block_device` configuration of _existing_ resources
-cannot currently be detected by Terraform.
+cannot currently be detected by this provider.
 After updating to block device configuration, resource recreation can be manually triggered by using the [`taint` command](/docs/commands/taint.html).